EgoNav: Egocentric Scene-aware Human Trajectory Prediction: Introduction

-In this paper, we propose a generative modeling approach to predict the distribution of future trajectories of a person given the environment semantics observed from the egocentric view, as illustrated in \cref{fig:outline}.
+In this paper, we propose a generative modeling approach along with the environment semantics to predict the distribution of future trajectories of a person, given the egocentric view, as illustrated in Fig \ref{fig:outline}.
 To address the under-constrained and multi-modal nature of the navigation problem, we employ a diffusion model to predict the future trajectories conditioned on the egocentric observation of the environment and the user's past walking trajectory.
-We introduce a compact representation of the environment to capture a short history of visual observations from the egocentric perspective.
-This "visual memory" representation encodes both appearance and semantics information of the world.
+To account for numerous challenges brought by the egocentric view, we introduce a compact representation of the environment to capture a short history of visual observations from the egocentric perspective.
+This "visual memory" representation encodes both the appearance and semantics information of the world.
 To achieve real-time inference, we introduce a hybrid generation technique that balances between quality and speed of sample generation from the trained diffusion model.
-Using our hybrid generation method, we can rapidly sample multiple future trajectories in real time, providing downstream applications a distribution of the possible paths a person might take, rather than predicting a single path.
+Using our hybrid generation method, we can rapidly sample multiple future trajectories in real-time, providing downstream applications a distribution of the possible paths a person might take, rather than predicting a single path.

 We evaluate our predictive model using real-world navigation data.
-We collect a comprehensive walking scene navigation dataset centered on user's perspective in diverse indoor and outdoor scenarios.
+We collect a comprehensive walking scene navigation dataset centered on the user's perspective in diverse indoor and outdoor scenarios.
 We show that our model can accurately predict a distribution of future trajectories representing human preference taking scene context into account, outperforming the baseline methods on various evaluation metrics.
 We also conduct ablation studies to validate the design choices in visual memory representation and hybrid generation technique.
 The dataset and the trained model will be made publicly available.